artmetla/DejaView/docs/case-studies/memory.md

 ### Viewing the data

-Then upload the `raw-trace` file from the output directory to the [Perfetto UI](https://ui.perfetto.dev) and click on diamond marker that shows.
+Then upload the `raw-trace` file from the output directory to the [DejaView UI](https://ui.perfetto.dev) and click on diamond marker that shows.

 ![Profile Diamond](/docs/images/profile-diamond.png)